mperignon/2016-02-04-Flagstaff/lessons/python/05-WebServices.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Explain what a for loop does.
+> *   Explain what web services are.
+> *   Build strings to request data through an API.
-> *   Correctly write for loops to repeat simple calculations.
+> *   Use function arguments to import data into Pandas.
-> *   Trace changes to a loop variable as the loop runs.
-> *   Trace changes to other variables as they are updated by a for loop.

-In the previous chapter, we developed a short script for loading some pre-processed streamgage data into Python using the Pandas library, converting some columns into the correct format, plotting the data, and saving the figures to files.
+In the previous lesson, we developed a script for loading a csv file with pre-processed streamgage data into Python using the Pandas library, converting column headers and some values into the correct format, plotting the data, and saving the figures to file.

 Our goal is to create a fully automated workflow that can produce plots for multiple stations without requiring any hand processing of the data.
-In this chapter, we are going to replace the initial import step in our previous code.
-Instead, we are going to request the data directly through the USGS web services with a short script.
+In this lesson, we are going to replace the initial import step in our previous code with an automatic request to a server.
+Instead of downloading a file, we will obtain the data through the USGS web services with a short script.

 Web services are automated tools for transfering data directly from machine to machine.
-Effectively, the code we write will ask a server for some data, and that server will hand it back to your code.
-The way that these commands and data are transferred is through an API (Application Programming Interface), which is essertially a set of functions and protocols for that interaction.
-We don't actually need to understand in detail what any of that means to use it, though - help pages are our friend!
+The code we write will ask a server for some data and the server will hand a file back to the code.
+The way that these commands and data are transferred is through an API (Application Programming Interface), which is a set of functions and protocols that make up the dialog of that interaction.
+We don't actually need to understand in detail what any of this means to use the web services, though - help pages (and trial and error) are our friend!

-Let's start by request data from the streamgage station at Lee's Ferry.
-We'll make a variable with the station number (which I looked up):
+We can start by requesting data for the streamgage station on the Colorado River at Lee's Ferry.
+Let's make a variable with the station number (which I looked up):

 ~~~ {.python}
 station = 09380000